 However, this product does share some similarities and contains small portions of Yeast Culture, Alfalfa, and Kelp, just as the dog version does.

-These minor plant-based ingredients provide similar benefits and vitamins and minerals as is provided in the dog product.
+These minor plant-based ingredients provide similar benefits and vitamins and minerals as are provided in the dog product.

 Dinovite Features Articles